discordjs/discord.js/packages/ws/README.md

 		WebSocketShardEvents.Ready,
 		WebSocketShardEvents.Resumed,
 	],
-	// The first parameter here is the shardId in case you need it
 	shardCallback: (shard) => {
 		shard.on(WebSocketShardEvents.Dispatch, (event) => {
 			// Process gateway events here however you want (e.g. send them through a message broker)